 Kia Ora and Welcome!

 Trident High School is your choice for Academic, Sporting and Cultural achievement.
-We look forward to you being a part of our story of success.
+We look forward to being a part of your journey.

 Out-of-Zone Application Information:

-This school operates a unit for students with intellectual disabilities capped at 25 students.
+This school operates a programme for students with disabilities capped at 25 students.
 Students who live within the school’s home zone and meet the criterion for enrolment in this special programme will be enrolled ahead of out-of-zone students.
 Acceptance into the programme requires students to be verified as eligible for the Ongoing and Reviewable Resourcing Scheme.
+Admission and Enrolment Guidelines.

 First Priority: Will be given to students who have been accepted for enrolment in the unit for intellectually disabled students subject to the Ministry of Education cap on roll.